Statement of Purpose

 All staff has an annual performance and development review meeting.
 This process includes setting targets and agreeing training priorities for the coming year.

-Each of the care staff receives supervision time and there are also house meetings which take place at least once each half term.
+Each of the care staff receives supervision time and there are also house meetings weekly and group supervision which takes place at least once each half term.
 Discussion and decisions from all of these meetings are recorded.
 In addition to these meetings, the care staff also meets with the School/House Link Co-ordinator to discuss in detail particular students and how they can be best helped.

 Pield Heath Complaints Policy is set out in separate documents.
 This is given to all parents and placing authorities and details how to ensure worries or concerns are brought to our attention.
 It also sets out the procedures for making a formal complaint.